chapinb/secure-development-for-all/README.md

 # Goals

-This is intended to help you get started or further mature your security practices regarding security.
-Whether you are a full time developer, hobbiest, or a scripter, there is something here to help you improve visibility into the security posture of your projects.
+This is intended to help you get started or further mature your security practices for your development projects.
+Whether you are a full time developer, hobbiest, or write the occasional script, there is something here to help you improve visibility into the security posture of your projects.

 # Roadmap